 That quote made for a good laugh during the ceremony, especially because Gary and his sister Hayley, fought like cats and dogs when they were younger.

 Other examples of involving your family and friends can look like the excerpt from Carlos and Holly’s wedding.
 For both the bride and groom, their parents were example marriages that they wished to emulate.
 That is why I suggested that I ask each set of parents for their marriage advice.
 Advice they would give directly to me and I would include on the day as a surprise.
-We did this instead of having their parents read it themselves because both sets were worried that they would be very emotional and wouldn’t be able to finish their words.
+We did this instead of having their parents read it themselves because both sets were worried that they would be too emotional.
 Instead, I read their words, which were beautiful and deeply moving to the couple.

 The result was an incredibly emotional moment for everyone in attendance, especially the bride, groom, and their parents.